-Purpose: This purpose of this task is for students to connect their geometric understanding of circles as the set of all point equidistant from a center to the equation of a circle.
+Purpose: This purpose of this task is for students to connect their geometric understanding of circles as the set of all points equidistant from a center to the equation of a circle.
 In the task, students construct a circle using right triangles with a radius of 6 inches.
 This construction is intended to focus students on the Pythagorean Theorem and to use it to generate the equation of a circle centered at the origin.
 After constructing a circle at the origin, students are asked to use their knowledge of translations to consider how the equation would change if the center of the circle is translated.

-G-GPE Expressing Geometric Properties with EquationsTranslate between the geometric description and the equation for a conic sectionG-GPE.1 Derive the equation of a circle of given center and radius using the Pythagorean Theorem; complete the square to find the center and radius of a circle given by an equation.
+G-GPE Expressing Geometric Properties with Equations.
+Translate between the geometric description and the equation for a conic section.

+G-GPE.1 Derive the equation of a circle of given center and radius using the Pythagorean Theorem; complete the square to find the center and radius of a circle given by an equation.

-SMP 1 - Make sense of problems and persevere in solving them SMP 7 - Look for and make use of structure tack or some other visible mark so that the circle that will be constructed is visible.
+Be prepared for the class activity by having at least two sheets of colored paper (heavy paper is better), rulers and scissors for students to use.
+On a board in the classroom, create the coordinate axes with strings or tape.
+Prepare a way for students to mark the endpoint of their triangles with a tack or some other visible mark so that the circle that will be constructed is visible.
 Depending on the size of your class, you may choose to have several axes set up and divide students into groups.
 Ask students to follow the instructions on the first page and post their triangles.
-Encourage some students to select the longest leg of the triangle to be x and others to select the shortest leg to be xso that there are as many different points on the circle formed as possible.
+Encourage some students to select the longest leg of the triangle to be x and others to select the shortest leg to be x so that there are as many different points on the circle formed as possible.
 Watch as students post their triangles to see that they get all four of them into the proper positions.
 An example of what the board will look like when the triangles are posted is: